Subclass 444 SCV Visa or Special Category Visa Class TY Subclass 444 visa is for New Zealand passport holders granted on arrival in Australia

 If you travel on another country passport and you were granted a temporary visa or you acquired New Zealand citizenship while in Australia, you may ask the Department of Immigration to change your status to a Subclass 444 SCV visa holder.

-Australian migration law is complex and difficult to understand, contact our immigration lawyer for a free 15 minutes consultation to help you to understand your immigration status (click here to find out how an immigration lawyer or registered migration agent can help you) or click here for more information.
+Australian migration law is complex and difficult to understand, contact our immigration lawyer for a consultation (fee applies) to help you to understand your immigration status (click here to find out how an immigration lawyer or registered migration agent can help you) or click here for more information.
 You may also refer to our FAQs for answers regarding visa application or visa cancellation by clicking here.

 041 222 4020 or WeChat: AUDvisa